2 min read

 Here are two related articles you might find interesting:

-If you are interested in other significant court cases that affirm Aboriginal rights and title, consider taking our Working Effectively With Indigenous Peoples® course as we delve into the court cases that have defined Indigenous rights in Canada.
-The training is available in virtual classroom format or eTraining format.
+If you are interested in other significant court cases that affirm Indigenous rights and title, consider taking our Working Effectively With Indigenous Peoples® course as we delve into the court cases that have defined Indigenous rights in Canada.